rtrlib/handbook/source/bgprd.rst

 |

 After executing this line, you will see that, after establishing a connection to the cache server, the ROA entries are piped into the BIRD ROA table.
-Start the BIRD CLI with the following command:
+Head back to the BRID directory and start the BIRD CLI with the following command:

 .. code-block:: bash